NEW ENGLAND ART MUSEUMS

 By contrast, North of Boston, the Peabody Essex Museum in Salem is built around the treasures brought home by 18th and 19th-century sea captains and merchants.
 Highly advised is the Yin Yu Tang, an historic Chinese house reassembled in the museum.
 On Cape Cod, the Cape Cod Museum of Art focuses on outstanding artists associated with this famous seaside region and the islands of Martha’s Vineyard and Nantucket.

 In Western Massachusetts, Williamstown boasts The Clark, with its must-see French Impressionists, while nearby in North Adams, MASS MoCA transformed old factory buildings into America’s largest contemporary arts center.
 Don’t miss the extraordinary Wall Drawing Retrospective by New England artist Sol LeWitt.
-And be sure not to miss the work of Norman Rockwell, whose cover illustrations for The Saturday Evening Post captured the essence of America.
+And be sure not to miss the Norman Rockwell Museum featuring the largest collection of original art by Rockwell, whose cover illustrations for The Saturday Evening Post captured the essence of America.
 See his museum and studio in the picturesque town of Stockbridge where he lived and worked.

 In New Hampshire, visitors to the Currier Museum of Art in Manchester discover that there is more to see in this state than mountains.
 Think Picasso and Matisse, Georgia O’Keeffe, Alexander Calder and Andrew Wyeth.
 One gallery is dedicated to accomplished New Hampshire artists, past and present.
 From the museum, you can also tour the Zimmerman House, the only Frank Lloyd Wright house in New England that is open to the public.